lenamasek/lenamasek.github.io/_posts/2015-09-25-how-to-learn.markdown

 category: blog
 ---

-Learning can be difficult, especially if we don't know how to learn.
-To a point, knowing how to learn comes naturally, but there are a lot of tools for retention and growth that teachers in school never taught us.
-Many students learn to memorize, not to retain and put into real life practice what they "learned."
-When trying to learn new things as an adult, we face these issues again.
-I've been finding that we need to learn how to actually learn new things.
+Learning can be difficult if we don't know how to do it.
+Learning can come naturally, but there are many tools for retention and growth that teachers in school never taught us.
+Many students learn to memorize information to regurgitate on a test, but not to retain and put into real life practice what they "learned."
+As we age, we continue to face these issues as adults.
+How do we really learn new things?

 ### Slack: A Place for Learning
-A few months ago, in a [Chicago Web Friends Slack](http://chicagofriends.website) – a group for Chicago web designers, developers, and anyone interested in the web to talk and share knowledge – [Erick De La Rosa](http://twitter.com/eeedlr) asked about tools to learn JQuery/Javascript, which yielded many great responses that come from lots of experience.
+A few months ago, in a [Chicago Web Friends](http://chicagofriends.website) Slack group – a place for Chicago web designers, developers, and anyone interested in the web to talk and share knowledge – [Erick De La Rosa](http://twitter.com/eeedlr) asked about tools for learning JQuery/Javascript, which yielded many great responses that come from lots of experience.

-Erick mentioned that he completed relevant courses on CodeAcademy, but he brings up a good point:
+Erick mentioned that he completed relevant courses on [Codecademy](http://codecademy.com) in an effort to learn, but "it just hasn't seemed to stick yet."
+He asks an important question:

 > Once you leave the virtual classroom, how do you apply that knowledge to an actual product?

-[David Laskey](http://twitter.com/david_laskey) pointed out that *"sites like CodeAcademy reward you for a Simon Says-like progression that give you a false sense of actually learning the material."* There’s definitely a gap between digesting and regurgitating information to pass a level and learning material enough to be able to use it practically going forward.
+ "Sites like Codecademy reward you for a Simon Says-like progression that give you a false sense of actually learning the material," David Laskey responds.
+There’s definitely a gap between digesting and regurgitating information to pass a level and learning material enough to be able to use it practically going forward.
 Here are some tips shared to make learning a new code language actually stick:

 ### How to REALLY Learn a New Code Language